Anaerobic Digestion of Food Waste

-However, now (in 2016) the gate fee has dropped as many new Food Waste AD Plants have been commissioned in the UK.
-Now, the choice of whether or not to collect food waste and treat it in AD plants is much easier as there may be savings to be achieved for local authorities, and for businesses.
-In many areas, where a food waste biogas plant is available, the cost of disposal may be below the cost of landfilling and of the Landfill Tax.
+Nowadays, the choice of whether or not to collect food waste and treat it in AD plants, is much easier as there may be savings to be achieved for local authorities, and for businesses by opting for food waste anaerobic digestion.
+In many areas, where a food waste biogas plant is available, the cost of disposal may now be below the cost of landfilling, and of the Landfill Tax.

 As the other “easier to achieve” waste reductions have been gradually picked-off, more and more attention is having to be paid to the anaerobic digestion of these household food waste streams.
 This is to comply with European Regulations on waste diversion from landfill and increasingly more onerous recycling targets.